 Father Donohue believes strongly in the important role that community service plays in the Villanova educational experience and has instituted an annual Day of Service each September as a way for the University community to put its Augustinian ideals into action.
 Nearly 5,000 students, faculty, staff, and alumni take part in projects throughout Greater Philadelphia, making it one of the largest single-day service initiatives in the region.

-Father Donohue serves as the co-chair of the Greater Philadelphia Chamber of Commerce Regional College and University Presidents’ Council, a consortium of leaders in higher education that meets regularly to share ideas and discuss issues facing the more than 100 colleges and universities located throughout the region.
-Father Donohue also serves as a member of the Board of Trustees for Villanova University as well as the boards of Merrimack College in North Andover, Ma., Malvern Preparatory School in Malvern, Pa., the Greater Philadelphia Chamber of Commerce, the Association of Catholic Colleges and Universities, and the Association of Independent Colleges and Universities of Pennsylvania.
-In addition, he is an Honorary Trustee of Campus Philly, a nonprofit organization that fuels economic growth by encouraging college students to study, explore, live, and work in the Greater Philadelphia region.
+Father Donohue serves as a member of the Board of Trustees for Villanova University as well as the boards of Merrimack College in North Andover, Ma., Malvern Preparatory School in Malvern, Pa., St. Augustine Preparatory School in Richland, NJ, the Greater Philadelphia Chamber of Commerce, the Association of Catholic Colleges and Universities, and the Association of Independent Colleges and Universities of Pennsylvania.

 Born in Bronx, N.Y., and raised in Royal Oak, Mich., Father Donohue earned a B.A., with a concentration in theatre and communication arts, from Villanova University in 1975 and was ordained an Augustinian priest in 1979.
 He holds an M.A. in theatre from the Catholic University of America, a M. Div. from the Washington Theological Union, and a Ph.D. in theatre from the University of Illinois at Urbana-Champaign.
 While pursuing his doctorate, Father Donohue taught theatre at the University of Illinois, where he received honors for outstanding teaching.
 He is a member of Phi Kappa Phi, the nation’s oldest, largest, and most selective all-discipline honor society.